Belinda Cordwell

 Belinda Jane Cordwell (born 21 September 1965) is a sports commentator and a former professional tennis player from New Zealand, who represented her native country at the 1988 Summer Olympics in Seoul.
-A former world top 20 player, her best result in the Grand Slam events was reaching the semifinals of the 1989 Australian Open.
-Cordwell remains the highest ever ranked New Zealand singles player, either male or female in the open era.
+A former top 20 player, her best result at Grand Slam tournaments was reaching the semifinals of the 1989 Australian Open.
+Cordwell remains the highest ever ranked New Zealand singles player, either male or female in the Open era.

 Biography

-During her career Cordwell won one WTA singles title (at Singapore) and two WTA doubles titles (at Singapore & Tokyo).
-Cordwell reached her highest individual ranking on the WTA Tour on 4 December 1989, when she became No. 17 in the world.
-Her most notable result was reaching the semifinals of the Australian Open in 1989, where she lost to Helena Suková.
+During her career, Cordwell won one WTA Tour singles title (Singapore) and two tour doubles titles (at Singapore & Tokyo).
+Cordwell reached her highest WTA ranking on 4 December 1989, when she became No. 17 in the world.
+Her most notable result was reaching the semifinals of the Australian Open in 1989, losing to Helena Suková.
 She represented New Zealand at the 1988 Summer Olympics, losing in the first round to Great Britain's Sara Gomer.
 After retiring Cordwell has worked as a television tennis commentator for One Sport and Sky Sport.